oracle/python-oracledb/doc/src/api_manual/dbobject_type.rst

     :attr:`DbObjectType.attributes` are instances of this type.

+.. attribute:: DbObjectAttribute.max_size

+    This read-only attribute returns the maximum size (in bytes) of the attribute when the attribute's type is one of :data:`oracledb.DB_TYPE_CHAR`, :data:`oracledb.DB_TYPE_NCHAR`,
+    :data:`oracledb.DB_TYPE_NVARCHAR`, :data:`oracledb.DB_TYPE_RAW`, or
+    :data:`oracledb.DB_TYPE_VARCHAR`.
+For all other types the value returned is `None`.

+    .. versionadded:: 2.6.0

 .. attribute:: DbObjectAttribute.name

     This read-only attribute returns the name of the attribute.

+.. attribute:: DbObjectAttribute.precision

+    This read-only attribute returns the precision of the attribute when the attribute's type is :data:`oracledb.DB_TYPE_NUMBER`.
+For all other types the value returned is `None`.

+    .. versionadded:: 2.6.0

+.. attribute:: DbObjectAttribute.scale

+    This read-only attribute returns the scale of the attribute when the attribute's type is :data:`oracledb.DB_TYPE_NUMBER`.
+For all other types the value returned is `None`.

+    .. versionadded:: 2.6.0

 .. attribute:: DbObjectAttribute.type